nathaneastwood/fablore/src/heroes-of-rathe/melody.md

   <img src="https://d2hl7maqck52px.cloudfront.net/heroes-of-rathe/doesnt-work-for-exposure.webp" class="hero-icon" />
   <div class="hero-content">
     <b>Doesn't Work for Exposure</b><br>
-    Melody is always ready to brighten the mood with one of her finest tunes, but you can be absolutely sure she’s collecting copper for her efforts.
-It’s best you respect her when she’s on stage, she's been known to smash her lute across the head of heckling audience members.
+    Melody is always ready to brighten the mood with one of her finest tunes, but you can be absolutely sure she's collecting copper for her efforts.
+It's best you respect her when she's on stage, she's been known to smash her lute across the head of heckling audience members.
   </div>
 </div>